ArronBeale/CI_PP5_tee_time/README.md

 ### Comments
 - Comments made are set to pending approval status to ensure nothing bad is displayed
 - Only registered users can comment on a blog post
 - Staff can approve comments via the admin panel on the backend
+- User stories covered: extra feature

 <details><summary>See feature images</summary>